subhadipbhatta/Python/README.md

 failing is below 70 (not including 70, 70 is a passing score)

-## CreatePythonShape - Create a python shape using pygame
+## CreatePythonShape - Create a python shape using pygame....